glouppe/info8010-deep-learning/course-syllabus.md

 # Course hub

-All important information about the course is available on the course web page [github.com/glouppe/info8010-deep-learning](https://github.com/glouppe/info8010-deep-learning):
+All important information about the course is maintained on the course hub at [github.com/glouppe/info8010-deep-learning](https://github.com/glouppe/info8010-deep-learning):

 - Schedule
 - Slides and materials
 - Homeworks and project